 TPOXX® (tecovirimat) FACT SHEET SIGA Technologies has developed TPOXX® (USAN tecovirimat, ST-246), the first drug approved by the U.S. Food and Drug Administration (FDA) that is specifically indicated for the treatment of smallpox disease in adults and pediatric patients weighing at least 13 kg.
 TPOXX is among the first novel small molecule therapies delivered to the Strategic National Stockpile (SNS) under Project BioShield, a U.S. government program designed to accelerate the research, development, purchase, and availability of effective medical countermeasures against biological, chemical, radiological, and nuclear (CBRN) agents.
 TPOXX's advanced development has been funded in partnership with the Biomedical Advanced Research and Development Authority (BARDA) of the U.S. Department of Health and Human Services.
-SIGA has provided 1.7 million courses of oral the efficacy of TPOXX may be reduced in immunocompromised patients.
+SIGA has supplied TPOXX for the treatment of smallpox to the SNS and has a contract with BARDA for the continuing replenishment of the stockpile as courses expire.
+TPOXX inhibits systemic spread of variola virus (the virus that causes smallpox) by preventing the formation of a secondary viral envelope.
+In the absence of this envelope, viral particles remain inside the cell in which they are produced and cannot spread to and infect other cells.
+The minimum effective dose of TPOXX was demonstrated in lethal monkeypox/non-human primate (NHP) and rabbitpox/rabbit models and provided maximal survival benefit.
+Based on results from studies in immunocompromised animal models, the efficacy of TPOXX may be reduced in immunocompromised patients.
 A placebo-controlled human pharmacokinetic and safety study was performed in 449 adult volunteers, of which 359 received TPOXX.
 Human dosing at 600 mg twice daily for 14 days was selected for testing, and provided exposures in excess of animal exposures.
 While no pattern of concerning adverse events was observed, six subjects (2%) had their treatment discontinued due to adverse reactions.
 A dedicated drug-drug interaction study determined that drug interactions exist for co-administration of repaglinide and midazolam.
-Results of the animal studies and the pivotal human safety study were published in The New England Journal of Medicine in July 2018.1 Although naturally occurring smallpox was eradicated in 1980 growing concern that smallpox could be used as a bioweapon.
+Results of the animal studies and the pivotal human safety study were published in The New England Journal of Medicine in July 2018.1 Although naturally occurring smallpox was eradicated in 1980 following coordinated, decades-long global vaccination

+campaigns, there is growing concern that

-could be especially damaging
+smallpox could be used as a

-because the majority of today's

-population is not immune to

-the virus, as routine vaccination

-ended in the 1970s.
-Vaccination

-smallpox, TPOXX would play a critical role
+bioweapon.
+A smallpox bioterror attack could be especially damaging because the majority of today's population is not immune to the virus, as routine vaccination ended in the 1970s.
+Vaccination alone would likely not be effective in the event of a smallpox bioterror attack due to the fact that vaccine would need to

+be administered within 3-5 days of infection to be effective as therapy, yet symptoms don't appear until 14 days after infection.
+As the first antiviral agent specifically indicated for the treatment of smallpox, TPOXX would play a critical role in responding to a smallpox

-in responding to a smallpox bioterror attack.
+bioterror attack.